Research-Backed Benefits of Reading for Young Children

 Early literacy skills and academic success

 Reading with your child is an essential part of their early development and can have lasting benefits on their academic success.
+Discover how reading helps the brain and fuels early literacy skills in our comprehensive guide.

 Research has shown that children exposed to reading and storytelling at a young age have stronger early literacy skills, such as phonemic awareness, vocabulary, and comprehension.